 It was okay.
 It was actually pretty great.
-It was the big box of crayons, one for each of them, forty-eight colors and a sharpener in the side.
+It was the big box of crayons, one for each of them, seventy-two colors and a sharpener in the side.
 Erik was floored by the variety and the arrangement.
 Gradients of red fading into pink fading into violet, then blues and greens and yellows and oranges.
 Even the browns made a scale from warm into cool that ended in coal black.
 And everything had names.
 You couldn’t just have blue, because there were, like, fifteen of them.
 Cobalt and periwinkle and azure and lapis lazuli and cerulean.
 There had been times in the recent past when he couldn’t remember that blue was called blue.
 To have so many names for one thing seemed like decadence.
 To have that for every color was like being encouraged to eat an entire ice cream parlor.

 Maggie was getting kind of sick of reading them all to him, though.